Does my house require flood insurance?

 What is the 100 year flood?

 The 100 year flood is also known as the 1% annual chance of flooding.
 It is the basis of rise in flood water depths that is used as the base flood for determination of flood special flood hazard areas.
-It does not mean that it will only flood once every 100 years.
-The 100 year flood could happen multiple times in one year, once in ten years, or once in 100 years.
-No one knows when a 100 year flood will happen, it is just a term used for measurement and standards purposes.

 I have lived in my house for 40 years and water has never gotten close.
 Why do I still have to pay flood insurance?

-Because you have never experienced flooding does not mean you never will.
-Remember, the 100 year flood can happen multiple times every year, once in ten years, or once in 100 years.
 No one can predict with any accuracy which years the floods will come.
 It also may be that your property was inadvertently placed in the floodplain when FEMA did its last round of mapping.
-If you think you property was inadvertently placed in the flood plain reference the Letter of Map Amendment question.

 What is a Base Flood Elevation (BFE)?

-The BFE is the computed elevation to which floodwater is anticipated to rise during the base flood (100 year flood).
 Base Flood Elevations (BFEs) are shown on Flood Insurance Rate Maps (FIRMs) in zone AE, AE Floodway, and on the flood profiles.

 I want to build my house in the floodplain, can I do it?